-6.3 Investment in Subsidiaries
+6.2 Investment in Subsidiaries

-i.
+- i.
 Subsidiaries are all entities over which the Company has control.
 The Company controls an entity when the Company is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the group.
-They are deconsolidated from the date that control ceases.
+They are deconsolidated from the date that control ceases. - ii.

-- ii.
 Investment in subsidiary company is not consolidated in these financial statements is recognised at cost.
 The cost method is a method of accounting for an investment whereby the investment is recognised at cost.
 The investor recognises income from the investment only to the extent that the investor receives distributions from accumulated profits of the investee arising after the date of acquisition.
 Distributions received in excess of such profits are regarded as recovery of investment and are recognised as a reduction of cost of the investment. - iii.
 These financial statements are standalone financial statements of Emami Overseas FZE, UAE only and does not include results, assets and liabilities of its subsidiary company.
 The management of the Company has decided to exclude consolidation of the subsidiary company in these financial statements because, the ultimate parent Company Emami India Ltd. prepares consolidated financial statements of the group that comply with Ind AS.

-6.4 Investments and Other Financial Assets
+6.3 Financial Assets

-Assets that are held for collection of contractual cash flows where those cash flows represents solely payments of principal and interest are measured at amortized cost.
-At initial recognition, the Company measures a financial assets at amortised cost at its fair value.
+The Company classifies its financial assets that are held for collection of contractual cash flows where those cash flows represents solely payments of principal and interest are measured at amortized cost.
+At initial recognition, the Company measures it at its fair value plus transaction costs that are directly attributable to the acquisition of the financial assets.
 Interest income from these financial assets is included in finance income using the effective interest rate method.
 Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in other gains / (losses) together with foreign exchange gains and losses.
 Impairment losses are presented as separate line item in the statement of profit or loss.